12 Surprising Facts Most People Don't Know About Joan of Arc

 Joan began to hear voices and have visions around the age of 13 - the same voices that would eventually tell her to lead the French army against the English and help establish Charles VII as France’s king.
 During her trial, she said that when the voices spoke to her she would often see bright lights.
 Joan also said that the voices would become clearer whenever bells were ringing in the background.

-Based on these symptoms, some medical experts believe she could have suffered from epilepsy or some other neurological disorder.
+Based on these symptoms, some medical experts believe she could have suffered from epilepsy - which studies have shown can cause auditory hallucinations - or some other neurological disorder.

 Joan suffered many injuries.
 She reportedly fell from a siege ladder and once had a heavy rock thrown at her head - luckily, her helmet blocked the blow.
 During the storming of the fort of Les Tourelles, Joan was struck in the chest with an arrow.
 She applied some salve on the wound, and continued to lead her men in battle, which terrified the English.

 It’s difficult to tell whether these accounts were exaggerated, but they were effective tools for intimidating the enemy.